azerion/bluestack-sdk-ios/Home.md

 Some adNetwork does not using **A**utomatic **R**eference **C**ounting, so you have to mange MNGAdsFactory pointer specially fo interstitial.

+ - **Do not call releaseMemory on viewDidDisappear**

-you have to call releaseMemory before removing pointer from current instance.
+ - you have to call releaseMemory before removing pointer from current instance.

 The simplest way is: